Lockjaw (character): Marvel Knights 2099

 Lockjaw is one of the few Royal family members to survive to the year 2099; Maximus had slain the rest.
 The Inhumans had established themselves on a space station also called Attilan.

 Marvel Zombies

-A zombified alternate universe variant of Lockjaw from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Lockjaw appears in Marvel Zombies.

 Ultimate Marvel

-An alternate universe variant of Lockjaw from Earth-1610 appears in Ultimate Fantastic Four Annual #1.
+An alternate universe version of Lockjaw appears in Ultimate Fantastic Four Annual #1.